OpenNTI/nti.docs.platform.enduser/releases/2019releases.rst

 Course Switcher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Site administrators can switch between different sections of a course by using this new feature.
-To use the Course Switcher, the admin should click the into the desired course and then click the arrow beside the course name.
+To use the Course Switcher, the admin should navigate to the desired course and then click the arrow beside the course name.
 The drop down menu will contain all other sections as well as other options such as a course visibility option, a delete button to delete the course and a link to edit the course information.

 .. image:: images/courseswitcher.png